AngeloJacobo/Customize-Android-Apps/README.md

 ![image](https://user-images.githubusercontent.com/87559347/197323456-7a579e1f-c627-4873-8ce3-768de70116e5.png)
 4. We will now change this string value **for all instances**.
 First, search for all instance of the name by running `grep -rnw <app_name>` on the top directory of the decompiled folder.
 The result will include the filename and the linenumber where the app name is hardcoded.
 On this demonstration, I run `grep -rnw AnyDesk`.
 ![image](https://user-images.githubusercontent.com/87559347/197323696-bb39102c-951c-44fb-aed3-4ca047482280.png)
 5. We can manually change the name for all files listed above which is very tedious.
-We can just use the bash terminal and some commands:
+Instead, we can just use the bash terminal and some commands:
 ```
 find . -type f -name "*.xml" -exec sed -i'' -e 's/<previous_name>/<customized_name>/g' {} +
 ```